TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 81 - 9/15 (Saturday)
 Didn't get much done today with Project 6 but I did spend some time on ReactJS.org again.
 Working through State and Lifecycle.
 I think it's very important to learn this in order to get good with React.

+### Day 82 - 9/16 (Sunday)
+Another weekend, gone in the blink of an eye.
+I worked on Project 6 once again today.
+I believe it is about 95% complete and actually I could probably submit it now.
+But I'm going to spend more time on it tomorrow to make sure everything is all set.